tango-controls/tango-doc/source/getting-started/first-steps.rst

 First steps with Tango Controls
 -------------------------------

-* In the :doc:`Overview <overview/index>` you will find basic information on Tango Controls.
+* In the :doc:`Overview </overview/index>` you will find basic information on Tango Controls.
 It will let you understand concepts of Tango Controls and help dancing it.

-* You may also start with :doc:`trying Tango Controls <how-to/how-to-try-tango>` either with a preconfigured virtual machine or installing basic setup on your own computer.
+* You may also start with :ref:`trying Tango Controls <howto_try_tango>` either with a preconfigured virtual machine or installing basic setup on your own computer.

 * If you would like to install Tango Controls please look on :doc:`Installation guides <installation/index>`.